 Answers: 1-D, 2-B, 3-C, 4-A, 5-B, 6-A.

-Here are the only question listed on the current online sample practice tests (there are two tests, 10 questions each):
+Here is the only question related to bicycling actually on the current online sample practice tests (there are two tests, 10 questions each):

 A. Should ride facing traffic